Pamasi/tir_cross_domain/README.md

 </div>

 ## Citation
-As long as you cite us and not intend it for military purpose you are free to use it.
+As long as you cite us  you are free to use it.

 ## Acknowledgements